 The Harmonichord was an intriguing offshoot of the free reed family, developed by Joseph Lederfine of Brooklyn.
 The original prototypes had much in common with the Accordina and the various blow accordions, but these never made it to the market.
 The only one that was commercially made was a plastic instrument resembling an ocarina, often sold under the name "The Amazing Hot Potato".
 Uncovering fingerholes allowed selected reeds to sound, much in the manner of the suifukin, an instrument used for music education in early 20th century Japan.

-The basic principle of the Claviola's tone generation was devised by Hohner's resident genius Ernst Zacharias (inventor of the Clavinet, Pianet, etc.) back in the 1960s, although the Claviola itself didn't see the light of day until the 1990s, then was discontinued almost immediately due to poor sales.
+The basic principle of the Claviola's tone generation was devised by Hohner's resident genius Ernst Zacharias (inventor of the Clavinet, Pianet, etc.) back in the 1960s, although the Claviola itself didn't see the light of day until the 1990s and was then discontinued almost immediately due to poor sales.
 It looks like a piano accordion whose bellows have been replaced with a giant set of panpipes, but the way the reeds work in this instrument is a unique combination of both Eastern and Western free reed principles.
 The reeds resemble those of a typical melodica, except that they are mounted "backwards".
 They only reason they sound at all is that they are coupled with pipes of an appropriate length and this acoustic coupling gives the Claviola a unique tone - more like that of a clarinet than a typical free reed instrument.
 The brochure that came with the Claviola claimed that it was the first in a whole new line of free reed instruments, but sadly that does not appear to be the case.
 With the exception of a few church organs that have stops utilising the Zacharias reed, it appears to have been something of an evolutionary dead end.

 It may at this point be worth mentioning a few wind instruments often erroneously described as having free reeds.
 For some reason, bagpipes are often described as free reed instruments.
 Whilst it would be by no means impossible to make a set of pipes that use free reeds, bagpipes invariably use beating reeds, either single or double.
 Even more frequently described as a free reed instrument is the Martinsschalmei (also known as Martinshorn, Martinstrompete, or simply schalmei - although the latter term is the German for shawm, a clarinet-like instrument).
 Even the usually trustworthy Groves Dictionary of Musical Instruments makes this mistake, although personal communication with the author of that article blames a translation error.
 These spectacular instruments are essentially a set of signal horns of different pitches played from a common mouthpiece.
 Each horn utilises a metal beating reed, much like those used in automobile horns.